MadhavM99/MadhavM99/README.md

 ## I'm a Developer , undergrad in CS and Open Source enthusiast!

-- 🔭 I’m currently working on my skills !
+- 🔭 Beginner!
-- 🌱 I’m currently learning everything 🤣 (python & ML to be specific)
+- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I also like competetive programming